MaxPrehoda/svelte-saas-boilerplate/README.md

 npm run build
 ```

-Finally: if you find build, formatting or linting rules too tedious, you can disable enforcement by deleting the CI files (`.github/workflows/*`) and remove the git hook (`.git/hooks/pre-commit`).
+Finally: if you find build, formatting, or linting rules too tedious, you can disable enforcement by deleting the CI files (`.github/workflows/*`) and removing the git hook (`.git/hooks/pre-commit`).

 ### Setup Supabase